Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r32.6
+- Tried to enhance the loading times.
+Initial loading on login and reload is still the same, but changing zones (transition in / out of dungeons, taking portals, ships, etc.) should be a bit faster.
+- Added a new option "Rename" to each aura under Auras > Manage auras to edit the aura name (that is just build from the auras conditions by default).
+- Added options to ignore debuffs by name under Core > Monitor > Player and Party > Debuff.
+The menu with not ignored debuffs is slow.
+That is expected, as it has a massive list of all spells in the game.
+Not a bug! :)
+- Fixed a bug with the class trainer window, where not some not available skill could have been selected as default unless you manually selected any skill to train.
+- Resource scanning with ruRU locale should work now?

 ## Changes in Sku r32.5
 - Fixed a typo that prevented the full addon from being loaded.
 Pardon.
 Always a good idea to last minute change stuff if you are tired and should go to sleep anyway. :D